stac-extensions/ceos-ard/optical.md

 | accuracy:geometric_x_stddev | 1.8  | An estimate of the eastern geometric accuracy: Standard deviation, in meters. |
 | accuracy:geometric_rmse     | 1.8  | Radial root mean square error (rRMSE) for sub-sample accuracy, in meters. |

-The following links may be provided:
+The following links may be provided in the Collection or in the Items:

 | Relation Type   | Req. | Description |
 | --------------- | ---- | ----------- |